-This project focuses on the historical and epidemiological transitions in urban Caribbean foodscapes and aims to understanding the past to enhance future healthy eating practices.
+This project focused on the historical and epidemiological transitions in urban Caribbean foodscapes and aims to understanding the past to enhance future healthy eating practices.

-The project is funded by the MRC AHRC Global Public Health Partnership Awards Scheme (MR/R024324/1), and includes:
+The project was funded by the MRC AHRC Global Public Health Partnership Awards Scheme (MR/R024324/1).